 Even though BBQ and grilling have become a year-round routine, warmer temperatures brings out everyone’s barbecue grills.

-But, with warmer temperatures – additional food safety care must be taken – because bacteria multiply faster in warmer weather and can cause a food illness.
-Following a few simple guidelines can prevent an unpleasant time.
+But, in warmer temperatures – additional food safety care must be taken because bacteria multiply faster.
+Following a few simple principles and guidelines can prevent a food illness.

 Barbecuing is no longer just a hobby, but an integral part of the North American lifestyle.
 Moreover, regional styles are no longer bound by regions.
 You can find Texas BBQ on the West Coast or Carolina BBQ in the Midwest, and just about everything in between.

 According to a survey by Hearth, Patio & Barbecue Association (HPBA), summer weekends continue to spark the highest usage with consumers: 73% of consumers grill on July 4, 60% on Memorial Day, 58% on Labor Day, and 45% on Father’s Day.
 Spring holidays are also key grilling weekends for many consumers: Mother’s Day (34%) and Easter (19%).